Connect with others who understand.

 Methotrexate and Acid Reflux

-Methotrexate can also cause side effects affecting the GI tract, especially when taken with NSAIDs or aspirin, including stomach ulcers and bleeding and black stool.
+Methotrexate can also cause complications affecting the GI tract, especially when taken with nonsteroidal anti-inflammatory drugs (NSAIDs) or aspirin, including stomach ulcers, bleeding, and black stool.

 If you experience methotrexate side effects such as heartburn, reflux, or black stool, tell your doctor right away.
-They may indicate the presence of stomach ulcers and bleeding that require treatment.
+These side effects could mean you have stomach ulcers and bleeding that require treatment.
 You may need to have your dose adjusted — or to stop taking the drug entirely.

 Lupus and Acid Reflux

-Lupus itself may also cause reflux symptoms.
+Lupus itself may also cause acid reflux and other digestive symptoms.
 Inflammation can weaken the muscles of your esophagus, the tube that connects the throat and stomach.
 When they become too weak, the acid in your stomach can flow back into the esophagus, causing acid reflux.
-Chronic (ongoing) acid reflux can lead to a condition called gastroesophageal reflux disease (GERD).
+Chronic acid reflux can lead to a condition called gastroesophageal reflux disease (GERD).
+Some lupus medicines, like steroids or NSAIDs, can also irritate the stomach and worsen reflux.

 Symptoms of GERD include: